-PHIL 3360 Environmental Ethics (3 credits) A study of the classic works of political philosophy through a philosophical examination of major problems in environmental ethics, such as the relationship between human beings and living and non-living environment, controlling nature, and land use, assessing risk, responsibility to future generations, and the roles of science, among others.
+PHIL 3360 Environmental Ethics (3 credits) This course provides an introduction to moral reasoning through the philosophical examination of major problems in environmental ethics, such as the relationship between human beings and living and non-living environment, controlling nature, and land use, assessing risk, responsibility to future generations, and the roles of science, among others.
 Students will be introduced to the idea that ethical problems are largely a matter of reason; that progress toward solutions can be gained through an application of normative ethical (philosophical) theory.
 Prerequisite: COMP 2000, 2010, or 2020.